shopwp/documentation/docs/guides/subscriptions.md

 # Subscriptions

-ShopWP integrates with the [Recharge app](https://apps.shopify.com/subscription-payments), enabling you to display and sell subscription products on any WordPress site.
+ShopWP integrates with the [Recharge app](https://apps.shopify.com/subscription-payments), enabling you to display and sell subscription products.

 ## Getting started